 Topics in mathematics such as arithmetic operations, basic algebraic concepts and notation, geometry, and real and complex number systems.
-This course does not fulfill TSI requirements for Math.

 Prerequisite: Required for students scoring a Level 3 ABE or a Level 4 ABE on the TSI Assessment.
 Corequisite: Students who have an ABE score below a 4 must enroll in TMTH 0165 as a co-enrollment course.